logzio/logz-docs/_source/logzio_collections/_tracing-sources/istio-traces.md

 ##### Set Istio to send traces to Logz.io

-Replace `<<logzio-otel-traces-service-name>>` in the command below with the service name obtained in the previous step and run the command.
+Replace `<<logzio-k8s-telemetry-service-name>>` in the command below with the service name obtained in the previous step and run the command.

 ```
-istioctl install --set meshConfig.defaultConfig.tracing.zipkin.address=<<logzio-otel-traces-service-name>>:9411 --set values.pilot.traceSampling=100.0
+istioctl install --set meshConfig.defaultConfig.tracing.zipkin.address=<<logzio-k8s-telemetry-service-name>>:9411 --set values.pilot.traceSampling=100.0
 ```

 <!-- info-box-start:info -->